salvillalon45/ShoppingCart-theOdinProject/README.md

 ## Development

--   I got this warning.

-    ```
-    React Hook React.useEffect has a missing dependency: 'createItems'.
-Either include it or remove the dependency array  react-hooks/exhaustive-deps
-    ```

 -   Learned how to use inline style to place a background image on a component!
 Really helped as I was having trouble figuring out how to place a background image in the scss file
 -   Learned how to create dynamic routing using Gatsby!
 This articles really helped:
     -   [https://medium.com/@ghoshanimesh/dynamic-routing-in-gatsby-b6ada258f6c2](https://medium.com/@ghoshanimesh/dynamic-routing-in-gatsby-b6ada258f6c2)